Leather Sofa VS Fabric Sofa, Which Is Better?

 Our take: Leather sofas

-A leather sofa, with its sleek and classic appearance, adds certain elegance to the room.
+A leather sofa, with its sleek and classic appearance, adds a certain elegance to the room.
 You can hardly achieve the same effect with fabrics.
-Fabric sofas are available in many hues and designs, and tend to add to a contemporary vibe to a home.
+Fabric sofas are available in many hues and designs and tend to add to a contemporary vibe to a home.

 Our take: Leather sofas

-The cost of both types of sofas is determined by the quality.
+The cost of both types of sofas is determined by quality.
 Undoubtedly, good fabric and framing are expensive.
-At the end, however, the same leather piece will cost you the same if not more as buying a high quality fabric sofa.
-The best strategy is to compare prices and features such as ease of cleaning, comfort and durability.
+At the end, however, the same leather piece will cost you the same if not more as buying a high-quality fabric sofa.
+The best strategy is to compare prices and features such as ease of cleaning, comfort, and durability.
 When making your decisions, take into account your own preferences.

 Our take: If you own cats or dogs at home, opt for a more premium material for durability, so expect to pay more.